FireFather/fire/docs/README.md

 Practical time management and threading that scale to multi-core and pondering workflows.

 Full UCI support, Chess960 compatibility, and bench/perft tooling for regression.
-## new
-- complete & detailed comments
-- lean & mean codebase size optimizations
-- source code footprint is now 208 KB (including comments = 282 KB)
-- syzygy TBs have been removed (as NNUE evaluation becomes stronger TB's become less valuable)
-- MCTS search has been removed
-- the source code has been reformatted via Google style guidelines
-- updated binaries available in /src directory (no change to the NNUE file)

-## uci options
-- **Hash** -size of the hash table. default is 64 MB.
-- **Threads** -number of processor threads to use. default is 1, max = 128.
-- **MultiPV** -number of pv's/principal variations (lines of play) to be output. default is 1.
-- **MoveOverhead** -adjust this to compensate for network and GUI latency.
-This is useful to avoid losses on time.
-- **Ponder** -also think during opponent's time. default is false.
-- **UCI_Chess960** -play chess960 (often called FRC or Fischer Random Chess). default is false.
-- **Clear Hash** -clear the hash table. delete allocated memory and re-initialize.

 ## binaries
 - **x64 avx2** = fast pgo binary (targeting modern 64-bit systems w/ AVX2 instruction set)